 One of the most important Facebook metrics, the return on ad spend is the amount of revenue you generated for every dollar you spent on advertising.

-This Facebook insight lets you analyse how successful your ad campaign is performing, in real numbers.
+This Facebook insight lets you analyze how successful your ad campaign is performing, in real numbers.
 To calculate the ROAS, you have to simply take the total revenue generated (purchase value column in Ads Manager) and divide it by the total ad spends of your campaign.

 For example, if you sold 5 products, each costing $20 from your Facebook ad campaign in a week, your revenue is $100.
 To make those sales, you spent $25 on Facebook advertising.